netwho/PacketReporter/README.md

 > **⚠️ Beta Status**: This is version 0.2.0, a public beta release.
 While functional, the software is not yet production-ready.
 Please report any issues you encounter.

 > **⚠️ Important**: This plugin requires external tools for SVG and PDF handling.
 Please review the [Platform Prerequisites](PLATFORM_PREREQUISITES.md) documentation and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.
+>
+> **Note on Requirements**: If the plugin reports missing dependencies despite having the tools installed, ensure they are added to your system's PATH environment variable.
+This is the most common cause of dependency detection issues.
+>
+> **Windows Users**: You may briefly see command prompt windows flash on screen during Wireshark startup and report generation.
+This is expected behavior due to how the plugin invokes external tools and is purely cosmetic—it does not affect functionality.

 ## ✨ Features